jnewsome97/windows-containers-quickstart/docs/newlayout/6-ns-deploy.md

+# Deploying NetCandy Store Overview

+In this section we will deploy the NetCandy Store application using `helm`.
+You can deliver your Windows workloads in the same way you deliver your Linux workloads.
+Since everything is just YAML, the workflow is the same.
+Whether that be via Helm, an Operator, or via Ansible.

 ## Running a Mixed Linux/Windows Container Workload.

 With Windows Containers support for OpenShift; You also have the ability to run application stacks of mixed workloads.
 This gives you the ability to run an application stack consisting of both Linx and Windows Containers.